Mobile App Integration

 await phosra.policies.generateFromAge(policy.id);

-// Generates up to 45 rules based on the child's age group
+// Generates up to 45 rules based on the child's age group3.
+Activate the Policy

 await phosra.policies.activate(policy.id);